 Assessment is the bridge between teaching and learning and its key aim should be to facilitate the long-term retention of knowledge and skills.
 This in turn leads to enhanced understanding and the ability to transfer knowledge, skills and understanding to new situations and contexts.

-Assessment should support learning and the use of strategies such as 'desirable difficulties' (optimising cognitive load on students by making them think hard); retrieval practice (asking them to try and recall knowledge from memory); spacing content; and, interleaving different skills and subject matter, are all highly effective ways in which to aid the encoding of long-term memory.
-Academic teachers should also encourage students to use these assessment techniques to aid meta-cognition, allowing them to become more effective independent learners.
-Metacognition and self-regulation are explicitly taught to students in Lower School.
+Assessment should support learning and the use of strategies such as 'desirable difficulties' (optimising cognitive load on students by making them think hard); retrieval practice (asking them to try and recall knowledge from memory); spacing content; and, interleaving different skills and subject matter, are all highly effective ways in which to aid the encoding of longterm memory.
+Academic teachers should also encourage students to use these assessment techniques outside of the classroom to aid meta-cognition, allowing them to become more effective independent learners.
+Metacognition and self-regulation are also taught as part of the Enrichment lessons in year 9.

-Assessment is not confined to written work, as much on-going assessment occurs in oral work, listening tasks, practical work, improvisation etc. While we record and report on student progress through the marking and grading of summative and formative assessment, teachers should be aware that not all work needs to be graded.
+Assessment is not confined to written work, as much on-going assessment occurs in oral work, listening tasks, practical work, improvisation, group work, etc. While we record and report on student progress through the marking and grading of summative and formative assessment, teachers should be aware that not all work needs to be graded.

 Comment only feedback is a highly effective type of assessment.
-Peer / self-assessment should also be regularly integrated into formative assessment.
+Peer/ self-assessment should also be regularly integrated into formative assessment.

-Instrumental / vocal Assessment
+Instrumental/Vocal Assessment